 How Kanna Affects the Mind and Body | Potential Benefits

-• Calming Focus.
-At low doses, kanna may sharpen attention and support steady energy.
+- Calming focus.
+At low doses, kanna may sharpen attention, support steady energy, and help maintain balanced cognitive function.

-• Relaxation.
-At higher doses, kanna brings body calm and tension relief.
+- Relaxation.
+At higher doses, kanna can bring body calm and ease muscle tension while staying clear-headed.

-• Social Vibes.
-It may make conversations feel easier and connections come more natural.
+- Social vibes.
+It may support social ease, making conversations feel smoother and connections more natural.

 Can You Get High From Kanna?